Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Ability Message"			"0"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the ability.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0.0 (No chance)
 			// Maximum: 100.0 (Highest chance)
 			"Aimless Chance"			"33.3"

 			// The Mutant Tank's ability effects last this long.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0.1
 			// Maximum: 999999.0
 			"Aimless Duration"			"5.0"

 			// Enable the Mutant Tank's claw/rock attack.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: OFF
 			// 1: ON
 			"Aimless Hit"				"0"

 			// The mode of the Mutant Tank's claw/rock attack.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: Both
 			// 1: Ability activates when the Mutant Tank hits a survivor.